anira-project/anira/docs/sphinx/custom_backends.rst

 a static archive (linked on demand and hidden) in a static one, so the process holds exactly one copy of the engine.
 Never link an engine by any other path next to anira.

-**Keep the engine out of your header.** The prepared model is the natural place for the engine's objects: declare the ``Engine::Prepared`` subclass in the ``.cpp`` alone, so the header that a plugin includes names no engine type, exactly like anira's adapters, which are file-local classes over the engine:
+**Keep the engine out of your header.** The loaded model and the prepared handle are the natural places for the engine's objects, split as the built-in adapters split them: what one load shares (the environment, the options) and the executors of the shared slots in the ``Engine::Loaded``, an exclusive handler's own executor in its ``Engine::Prepared``.
+Declare both subclasses in the ``.cpp`` alone, so the header that a plugin includes names no engine type, exactly like anira's adapters, which are file-local classes over the engine:

 .. code-block:: cpp